Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 How do you avoid this mistake?

 - Protected Internet access: Firewalls and their optimal configuration protect your company from cyberattacks and unwanted access from the Internet.
-CANCOM also offers a comprehensive portfolio of solutions and know-how in this area.
+Providers also offer a comprehensive portfolio of solutions and know-how in this area.

 - End-to-end encryption: Modern cloud telephone systems offer end-to-end encryption to protect your call data.